Normal Approximation for U-Statistics with Cross-Sectional Dependence: Model setup

 A few comments are in order.
-The assumptions on the weak dependence of the sample \(\cqty{X_{i}}\) are similar to standard assumptions in the literature on random fields, see for example, \cite{jenish2009CentralLimit}.
-The first assumption is that there is no concentration points in \(\mathcal{I}_{n}\) with the distance \(\dist\).
-In a spatial model, this essentially means that we are not repeatedly drawing samples from the same or very close locations as sample size increases.
-The second assumption extends the familiar mixing conditions from time series and random fields to the more general settings we consider.
+The assumptions on weak dependence in the observations \(\cqty{X_{i}}\) are similar to standard assumptions in the random-field literature; see, for example, \cite{jenish2009CentralLimit}.
+The first lower-bound condition is imposed to rule out increasing concentration of observations into arbitrarily small neighborhoods as the sample grows.
+What is essential for our counting arguments is that local multiplicity remains controlled.
+More generally, the distance here should be interpreted as a device for controlling the strength of dependence.
+In spatial settings, even observations at the same physical location need not be perfectly dependent, so it is reasonable to allow for a strictly positive “dependence distance” in such cases.
+The second assumption extends familiar mixing conditions from time series and random fields to the more general settings we consider.

-Although \(\beta\)-mixing, or absolute regularity, is stronger than some other mixing concepts considered in the literature on limit theorems for sums of random variables (for example, \cite{kojevnikov2020LimitTheorems} considers \(\psi\)-mixing), \(\beta\)-mixing random variables enjoy better coupling properties as in Berbee's Lemma (\autoref{lemma:berbee}), which is essential for handling the nonlinear U-statistics kernel.
-Berbee's Lemma can be extended to the case of \(\alpha\)-mixing, see \cite{bradley1983ApproximationTheorems} and \cite{dehling2010CentralLimit}.
-Therefore, our results can be readily generalised to allow for \(\alpha\)-mixing.
-Since the extension to \(\alpha\)-mixing complicates the notations without adding more insight, we maintain the assumption of \(\beta\)-mixing.
-Our results are first stated in the case when the distance \(\dist\) is deterministic, and in Section \ref{s2: conditional berbee} we will discuss extensions that allow the underlying random sample \(\cqty{X_{i}:i\in \mathcal{I}}\) to be conditionally \(\beta\)-mixing by providing a conditional version of Berbee's lemma.
-The extension to allow for conditional \(\beta\)-mixing is relevant in practice.
+We choose to state our conditions in terms of \(\beta\)-mixing, or absolute regularity, other than some other mixing concepts considered in the literature on limit theorems for sums of random variables (for example, \cite{kojevnikov2020LimitTheorems} considers \(\psi\)-mixing) because \(\beta\)-mixing random variables have stronger coupling properties, as reflected in Berbee's Lemma (\autoref{lemma:berbee}), which is essential for handling the nonlinear U-statistics kernel.
+Berbee's Lemma can be extended to the case of \(\alpha\)-mixing under a Lipschitz continuity condition on the kernel, see \cite{bradley1983ApproximationTheorems} and \cite{dehling2010CentralLimit}.
+Therefore, our results can be readily generalised to allow for \(\alpha\)-mixing under Lipschitz continuity.
+Since the extension to \(\alpha\)-mixing complicates the notation without adding much insight, we maintain the assumption of \(\beta\)-mixing.
+Our results are first stated for the case where the distance \(\dist\) is deterministic, and in Section \ref{s2: conditional berbee} we discuss extensions that allow the underlying sample \(\cqty{X_{i}:i\in \mathcal{I}}\) to be conditionally \(\beta\)-mixing by providing a conditional version of Berbee's lemma.
+This extension is relevant in practice.